How much does a $5,000 California tax preparer bond cost?

 Do all tax preparers have to register with CTEC?

-Not all professionals providing tax preparatation services are required to register with CTEC, however, tax preparers who meet any of the following criteria must be certified:
+Not all professionals providing tax preparation services in Californi are required to register with CTEC, however, tax preparers who meet any of the following criteria must be certified:

 - Inactive CPA or a CPA who is not in California and prepares income tax returns